Haas Impact Investing Network

 The Haas Impact Investing Network (HIIN) provides MBA students with first-hand experience in impact investing.
 HIIN is part of an international network bringing together socially minded MBA students from top business engaged in the process of impact investing.
 This program is run by MBA Impact Investment Network and Training (MIINT) in partnership with Bridges Ventures, an impact investing firm led by Brian Trelstad, former Chief Investment Officer of the Acumen Fund.

-- HIIN will select 10-15 Impact Investment Fellows through an application process.
+- HIIN will select up to 30 Impact Investment Fellows through an application process and interview process.

 - The program will run from October through April.